-The Artemis II mission will carry astronauts around the moon and back, marking humanity’s first journey that far from Earth since the Apollo era.
-The flight is intended to test critical spacecraft systems required for future missions, including plans to return astronauts to the lunar surface.
+The mission will send astronauts around the moon and back as part of a test of critical spacecraft systems needed for future missions, including plans to return to the lunar surface.

-Aviation experts say the mission represents a major leap in human spaceflight.
+Aviation experts say Artemis II represents a major step forward in human spaceflight.

 Canadian astronaut Jeremy Hansen is set to travel around the moon on NASA’s Artemis II mission.
 (Photo: Robert Markowitz/NASA JSC)

-He said Artemis II will help demonstrate astronauts’ ability to operate for longer periods at greater distances from Earth.
+He said Artemis II will also test astronauts’ ability to operate for longer periods at greater distances from Earth.

-Researchers at Western University say the mission is a critical step toward a return to the moon.
+Researchers at Western University say the mission is a key step toward a return to the moon.

 “At its core, Artemis II is a test,” said Jack Hostrawser, a PhD candidate at Western University.
 “This is how we confirm that the systems are ready for future lunar missions.”

-He added that future missions could allow scientists to explore previously understudied regions of the moon.
+He added that future missions could allow scientists to explore parts of the moon that have not been studied as closely.

 “Apollo missions were limited to areas near the lunar equator,” Hostrawser said.
 “Future missions could open entirely new regions for scientific discovery.”

-Moffitt said Hansen’s role aboard the mission has sparked pride across the local community.
+Moffitt said Hansen’s role aboard the mission has sparked pride across the community.

 “There’s a real sense of pride here,” Moffitt said.
 “People are constantly talking about what it means to see a local astronaut take part in a mission like this.”